Lucas Olaza

-Lucas René Olaza Catrofe (born 21 July 1994) is a Uruguayan professional footballer who plays as a left back for Spanish club Real Valladolid.
+Lucas René Olaza Catrofe (born 21 July 1994) is a Uruguayan professional footballer who plays as a left-back for Russian Premier League club Krasnodar and the Uruguay national team.

 Club career

 Olaza was born in Montevideo.
 After graduating from River Plate's youth system, he made his professional debut on 19 February 2012, in a 3–2 away loss against Nacional.

-On 7 January 2014, Olaza joined Brazilian Série A side Atlético Paranaense, in a season-long loan deal.
+On 7 January 2014, Olaza joined Série A side Atlético Paranaense, in a season-long loan deal.
 He made his Série A debut on 20 April, playing the last 23 minutes in a 1–0 home win against Grêmio.

-On 29 July 2015, Olaza moved to La Liga side RC Celta de Vigo, initially assigned to the reserves in Segunda División B. After his loan ended, he returned to his home country and joined Danubio.
+On 29 July 2015, Olaza moved to La Liga side Celta de Vigo, initially assigned to the reserves in Segunda División B. After his loan ended, he returned to his home country and joined Danubio.

 On 27 July 2017, Olaza agreed to a three-year deal with Talleres de Córdoba, as the club bought 70% of his federative rights.
 On 1 August of the following year, he moved to fellow Argentine Primera División side Boca Juniors, helping the side reach the 2018 Copa Libertadores Finals.

 On 31 January 2019, Olaza returned to Celta, now being assigned to the main squad after agreeing to a six-month loan.
 He made his debut for Celta on 30 March 2019, starting in a 3–2 win against Villarreal, where he provided the assist for the second goal.
 He remained an integral part of the starting XI from this point, eventually helping the team to escape relegation on the final matchday.
 Following his decent performances, his loan was extended to another year on 2 July 2019.

 On 1 February 2021, Olaza joined Real Valladolid on loan until the end of the season.
 The move was made permanent in the summer of 2021, as he signed a contract until June 2025.

-On 31 January 2022, Olaza returned to the top tier after agreeing to a loan deal with Elche CF, with a buyout clause.
+On 31 January 2022, Olaza returned to the top tier after agreeing to a loan deal with Elche, with a buyout clause.

+On 6 August 2023, Olaza signed a contract with Russian Premier League club Krasnodar for two years, with a conditional option for a third year.

 International career

 On 21 October 2022, Olaza was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.
+In June 2023, he received his first call-up to the senior team for friendly matches against Nicaragua and Cuba.
+He made his debut on 14 June 2023 in a 4–1 win against Nicaragua.

+In June 2024, Olaza was named in Uruguay's 26-man squad for the 2024 Copa América.